open-ephys/onix-bonsai-onix1-docs/articles/hardware/rhs2116/gui.md

     - Mouse wheel zooms in/out towards the cursor
     - Left-click and drag will select electrodes within the drawn rectangle
     - Left-click on an electrode will toggle selection for that electrode
-    - Left-click in empty space will clear the selected electrodes
+    - Left-click on empty space will clear the electrode selection
     - Middle-click and drag will pan the electrodes

-When channels are selected, they will be highlighted by a green circle around the contact number, and the appropriate waveform will continue to be plotted in the main window; any channels that are not selected will not be plotted.
+When channels are selected, they will be highlighted by a green circle around the contact number, and the corresponding waveforms will be plotted in the main window; any channels that are not selected will not be plotted.

 ### Zoom and pan limits